Istituto-freudinttheprodev/Sito-web-lavoro-di-gruppo-INFORMATICA/README.md

 ⚠️ **ATTENZIONE/WARNING**:

-**RICORDO A TUTTI CHE IL SITO CREATO È DEL TUTTO FITTIZIO E QUINDI OGNI RIFERIMENTO PRESENTE NEL SITO È DA DIRSI NON VERO**
+**RICORDO A TUTTI CHE IL SITO CREATO È DEL TUTTO FITTIZIO E QUINDI OGNI RIFERIMENTO PRESENTE NEL SITO È DA DIRSI NON VERO.**

-**I REMIND EVERYONE THAT THE SITE CREATED IS COMPLETELY FICTITIOUS AND THEREFORE ANY REFERENCE PRESENT ON THE SITE MUST BE SAID TO BE UNTRUE**
+**I REMIND EVERYONE THAT THE SITE CREATED IS COMPLETELY FICTITIOUS AND THEREFORE ANY REFERENCE PRESENT ON THE SITE MUST BE SAID TO BE UNTRUE.**

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------